-As a senior lecturer in the Department of Computing at the Open University, UK, my teaching interests cover a range of areas including the following:
+As Professor of Software Engineering in the School of Computing & Communications at the Open University, UK, my teaching interests cover a range of areas including the following:

 - My digital life (TU100), an undergraduate module which introduces students to the basics of computing and communications technologies through the exploration of Ubiquitous Computing.

 - Sense and SenseBoard, a unique ubiquitous computing experimentation kit that allows students to build computer programs that interact with the physical world and online information sources using a visual programming approach.
 This is used in by students on My digital life (TU100).

 - Software Engineering (M814), a post-graduate module that covers the essential principles and practices of software engineering.